Jerry Baskerville

 Jerry W. Baskerville (born November 10, 1951) is a retired American basketball player.

 Born in Philadelphia, he played collegiately for the University of Nevada, Las Vegas and Temple University.

+Baskerville was selected by the Boston Celtics as a supplemental pick in the 1974 NBA draft.

 He played for the Philadelphia 76ers (1975–76) in the National Basketball Association for 21 games.

+Baskerville played in the Eastern Basketball Association (EBA) / Continental Basketball Association (CBA) for the Hazleton Bullets, Scranton Apollos, Wilkes-Barre Barons, Rochester Zeniths and Atlantic City Hi-Rollers from 1974 to 1981.
+He was selected as the EBA Most Valuable Player and a member of the All-EBA First Team in 1975.
+Baskerville won EBA championships with the Apollos in 1977 and Barons in 1978.